 In March 2011 the APVMA published a report entitled 'The reconsideration of the active constituent dichlorvos, registrations of products containing dichlorvos and approvals of their associated labels'.
 This report summarised toxicological assessment and risk assessments with respect to the environment, public health and occupational safety, and Australian trade with other countries.
 It also outlined the regulatory decisions of the dichlorvos review.

 The APVMA found that there was insufficient data for it to be satisfied that there was adequate protection for people in relation to occupational exposure, exposure arising from some domestic uses, and residues in some food commodities.
 The APVMA also found that the safety directions on dichlorvos product labels did not conform to current safety standards and that labels did not contain adequate information to protect the environment.

 Accordingly, the APVMA cancelled the registration of one home garden product, deleted some specific uses (including use for grain fumigation) and required registrants to modify products labels in line with the review findings.

 In August 2012, the APVMA was made aware that dichlorvos products continue to be supplied into the market place accompanied by instructions for use that do not comply with the findings of the dichlorvos review.

 The APVMA worked with product registrants and user groups interested in retaining the use of dichlorvos for grain protection by bulk handling companies.
 Discussions have focused on conducting new worker exposure studies while putting additional safety measures in place to mitigate the occupational health and safety risk.
 As of March 2013, the APVMA has suspended the use of six dichlorvos products based on the potential risk to worker occupational health and safety, and published a Summary Report outlining the work that has led to this suspension action.

 Search the PUBCRIS database for registered products that contain dichlorvos.

-Search hint: In the Active Constituent 1 field enter dichlorvos.
+Search hint: In the Search field enter dichlorvos.